Stochastic Collapse: How Gradient Noise Attracts SGD Dynamics Towards Simpler Subnetworks: Invariant Sets of SGD Generated by Reflection Symmetries

 parameterized by $\theta=(w^{(1)},b^{(1)},\dots,w^{(m-1)},b^{(m-1)},w^{(m)},b^{(m)}) \in \mathbb{R}^d$, where $w$ and $b$ denote weights and biases respectively, the superscript indexes the $m$ layers, and $\sigma(\cdot)$ is an activation function.
 The network is trained by stochastic gradient descent (SGD) over a training dataset $\{(x_{1},y_1), \dots, (x_{n},y_n)\}$ of size $n$, where $x_i \in \mathbb{R}^{p}$ and $y_i \in \mathbb{R}^{c}$.
 The network parameters are randomly initialized at $\theta^{(0)}$ and iteratively updated according to

 where $\eta > 0$ is the learning rate, $\mathcal{B}^{(t)} \subseteq [n]$ is a random\footnote{For simplicity we assume sampling with replacement such that there is no dependency between batches.} index set (mini-batch) of size $\beta$ at step $t$, and $\ell(\theta;x_i,y_i)$ is a loss function.
 We let $\mathcal{L}(\theta) = \frac{1}{n}\sum_{i \in [n]}\ell(\theta;x_i,y_i)$ denote the train loss averaged over the entire training dataset.
 Despite the simplicity of SGD's optimization procedure, understanding how it can navigate through complex, high-dimensional, non-convex loss landscapes to find generalizing solutions is still a mystery.
-Here, we take a dynamical systems perspective and identify subspaces of the parameters that are preserved under the SGD update equation (Eq.~\ref{eq:SGD}). \begin{definition}[Invariant Set of SGD] A Borel-measurable set $A \subseteq \mathbb{R}^d$ is an invariant set of SGD if given any initialization $\theta^{(0)} \in A$, all future iterates of SGD $\theta^{(t)}$ for $t \ge 0$ are contained within $A$ almost surely, for any batch size $\beta\in\mathbb{N}$, learning rate $\eta>0$, and mini-batches $\{\mathcal{B}^{(t)}\subseteq [n]: t\in\mathbb{N}\}$. \end{definition} From this definition, it is immediately clear that the entire parameter space $A = \mathbb{R}^d$ and any interpolating point $A = \{\theta_*\}$ such that $\mathcal{L}(\theta_*) = 0$ are invariant subspaces of dimension $d$ and $0$ respectively.
-However, the highly over-parameterized and layer-wise structure of neural network architectures lead to many additional, non-trivial invariant subspaces.
-We will focus on two fundamental invariant sets that appear ubiquitously in modern neural networks and correspond to simpler subnetworks.
+Here, we take a dynamical systems perspective and identify subspaces of the parameters that are preserved under the SGD update equation (Eq.~\ref{eq:SGD}). \begin{definition}[Invariant Set of SGD] A Borel-measurable set $A \subseteq \mathbb{R}^d$ is an invariant set of SGD if given any initialization $\theta^{(0)} \in A$, all future iterates of SGD $\theta^{(t)}$ for $t \ge 0$ are contained within $A$ almost surely, for any batch size $\beta\in\mathbb{N}$, learning rate $\eta>0$, and mini-batches $\{\mathcal{B}^{(t)}\subseteq [n]: t\in\mathbb{N}\}$. \end{definition} From this definition, it is immediately clear that all of parameter space $A = \mathbb{R}^d$ and any interpolating point $A = \{\theta_*\}$ such that $\mathcal{L}(\theta_*) = 0$ are invariant sets of dimension $d$ and $0$ respectively.
+However, the highly over-parameterized and layer-wise structure of neural network architectures lead to many additional, non-trivial invariant sets.
+We will focus on two fundamental invariant sets that appear ubiquitously in neural networks and correspond to simpler (sparse or low-rank) subnetworks.